Find more about Calgary here.

 Many Canadian centres saw sharply increasing unemployment and out-migration.

 Calgary did too, but with relatively little loss.
-Only once.
+Only once since the depression, as noted above.
 And most of those years saw increasing population gains until we once again described it as a population of Calgary boom by the end of the century.

 Where to